Oh be still my little Halloween heart. I’m completely smitten with this adorable crochet witch!

 Here is what you will need:

-Gauge is not important in this pattern.
+Gauge is not important in this crochet pattern.
 You may use other weights of yarn.
-Adjust hook size to fit your needs.
-With the yarn and hook size given, gauge is about 4 single crochet stitches to an inch.
+Adjust the hook size to fit your needs.
+With the yarn and 4.0 mm hook, the gauge is about 4 single crochet stitches to an inch.

-Finished doll is approximately 6.5″ tall from top of head (without hat) to bottom of feet.
+The finished doll is approximately 6.5″ tall from the top of the head (without hat) to the bottom of the feet.

 With Main Color yarn, make a magic ring